mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 Once errbot is started again commands to the bot can be issued.

-## Configuration through Matterbost bot
+## Configuration through Mattermost bot

 Errbots pluggable architecture allows the configuration of its' plugins to be performed within Errbot itself.
 For the sake of this guide, we will perform the configuration of the Rubrik Plugin for Errbot directly from within Mattermost through direct messages with our bot user.
 The following outlines how to configure the Rubrik Plugin for Errbot (within Mattermost):

-1. Log into Mattermost as a user with *System Admin* priveleges.
+1. Log into Mattermost as a user with *System Admin* privileges.

 1. Find the bot user created to handle the communication with the Rubrik Plugin for Errbot.
 If following this guide, that would be *Roxie*